toptaran/galaxy-integration-psn/howto/INSTALL.md

    ![downloadrelease1]

-   Click on `windows.zip` to download.
+   Click on `windows.zip` if you have Windows 10 or Windows 11 to download.

+   Click on `windows_win7.zip` if you have Windows 7 to download.

    ![downloadrelease2]